filipaldi/text-composer/README.md

 # Text Composer for Obsidian

 ## Description
-Text Composer is a powerful Obsidian plugin that allows you to compile multiple markdown documents into a single file.
-It seamlessly integrates content from linked documents using the `![[link_to_document]]` syntax, preserving the structure and hierarchy of your notes.

-## Benefits and Why to Use It
-- **Streamlined Note Compilation**: Easily merge multiple linked documents into one comprehensive markdown file.
-- **Recursive Linking**: Handles nested links efficiently, ensuring all referenced content is included.
-- **Non-Intrusive**: Creates a new compiled document, leaving your original notes unchanged.
-- **Time-Saving**: Automates the process of gathering content from multiple documents, enhancing productivity.
+When working with a larger text project, it is a good idea to split the text into smaller chunks - modules – for easier editing and maintenance.
+The native syntax for embedding files `![[link_to_document.md]]]` allows the text to split into smaller documents and preview the document as complete.
+Text Composer does the final job of compiling such embedded documents into a new single file.
+Easy!

-## Features
+## How it works
-- **Recursive Content Compilation**: Automatically includes content from nested linked documents.
-- **Non-Destructive**: Generates a new markdown file with the compiled content.
-- **User-Friendly Commands**: Easily trigger the compilation process using Obsidian’s command palette.
-- **Customizable Settings**: Configure plugin settings to suit your workflow.
+The plugin will recursively insert content of all linked documents into the compiled document.
+You can choose where to save the compiled document:
+- Default Directory: Uses the configured export directory in settings
+- Same Directory: Saves alongside the source document
+- Custom Directory: Lets you choose a directory each time you compile

 ## How to Use It
 1. **Install the Plugin**:
    - Ensure the plugin is installed and enabled in Obsidian.
 Navigate to **Settings** → **Community plugins** → **Text Composer** and enable it.

+2. **Configure Settings**:
+   - Go to **Settings** → **Text Composer**
+   - Choose your preferred default compilation mode
+   - Set the export directory for the default mode
+   - Configure other options like file name suffix and verbose mode

-2. **Prepare Your Documents**:
+3. **Prepare Your Documents**:
    - Create a main markdown document with links to other documents using the `![[link_to_document]]` syntax.

-3. **Compile the Document**:
+4. **Compile the Document**:
+   You have several commands available:
+   - `Compile Document`: Uses your default compilation mode
+   - `Compile Document (Default Location)`: Always uses the configured export directory
-   - Open the main markdown document in Obsidian.
+   - `Compile Document (Same Directory)`: Saves alongside the source document
+   - `Compile Document (Choose Directory)`: Prompts you to select a directory

+   To run any command:
-   - Press `Ctrl + P` (or `Cmd + P` on macOS) to open the command palette.
+   - Press `Ctrl + P` (or `Cmd + P` on macOS) to open the command palette
-   - Type `Compile MD Document` and select the command.
+   - Type part of the command name and select it
-   - A new markdown file with the `_compiled.md` suffix will be created, containing the compiled content.

-4. **Example**:
+5. **Example**:
    - **Main Document (`main_document.md`)**:
      ```markdown
      # Main Document